Assessments

 Assessment 3: In-Class Test 2 (20%) — 20 May

 Covers material from weeks 8–10 (heterogeneous treatment effects, machine learning, resource allocation, policy trees, and classical measurement theory).
-Same format and conditions as test 1.
+Same format and conditions as test 1: in class, on paper, with one A4 sheet of notes, no devices, and no AI tools.

 Assessment 4: In-Class Presentation (10%) — 27 May

-You will present your proposed project for the research report.
-You may present either (i) your Marsden EOI concept or (ii) your research report concept.
-Your job is to answer two questions for a non-specialist audience: what is it, and so what.
+You will present your research report (Option A) or your Marsden EOI concept (Option B).
+Your job is to answer two questions for a non-specialist audience: what is it, and why should anyone care?

-The presentation is 10 minutes, followed by 1 question.
+The presentation is 10 minutes, followed by one question from the panel.
 You must answer the question after your talk.
-You may ask one brief clarifying question before you answer.
+You may ask one brief clarifying question before answering.

 You may use the whiteboard and paper notes.
 Do not use slides, handouts, devices, or other materials.